cokelaer/damona/README.rst

 executable for you in ~/.config/damona/bin.

 This is your *base* environment.
 All images are stored in this directory *~/.config/damona/images*.
-By default binaries are stored in the *~./config/damona/bin* directory.
+By default binaries are stored in the *~./config/damona/envs/base/bin* directory.

 To benefit from thoses binaries, you must change your PATH accordingly using::

     export PATH=~/config/damona/bin:$PATH

-or use the **activate** command explained hereafter, which is more convenient.

 5. **activate/deactivate** command